 The Signal Monitor uses a dual microprocessor architecture consisting of an 68HC11D0 main microprocessor unit (MPU) and a Microchip PIC17F242 based RMS-Engine.
 The RMS-Engine is a dedicated single-chip high speed microcontroller used to sample the AC field inputs and calculate the true Root Mean Squared (RMS) voltage.
+This true RMS voltage information is then transmitted to the main microprocessor for fault processing.

 The 68HC11D0 main microprocessor uses a high speed synchronous serial I/O system called the Serial Peripheral Interface (SPI) to exchange data with the peripheral circuit blocks.
 It controls all functions of the unit except for those of the RMS-Engine.